-Adv Hard/Software CTS 220

-Support

-2 3 n 3
+CTS 220 Adv Hard/Software Support 2 3

 This course provides advanced knowledge and competencies in hardware and operating system technologies for computer technicians to support personal computers.
 Emphasis is placed on: configuring and upgrading; diagnosis and troubleshooting; as well as preventive maintenance of hardware and system software.
 Upon completion, students should be able to install, configure, diagnose, perform preventive maintenance, and maintain basic networking on personal computers.